santhoshlee/santhoshlee/README.md

 ###

-<p align="left">My name is Santhosh Kumar and I'm as a Mobile Application Developer /</p>
+<p align="left">My name is Santhosh Kumar and I'm Work as a Mobile Application Developer /</p>

 ###